 - Accounting costs: This includes legal fees, bookkeeping, and accounting fees.
 Manual accounting and reporting of all business-related activities is a daunting task.
 Outsourcing this work results in additional service charges.
 That's where everything starts to get clogged up.
 Unfortunately, many small businesses are stuck using some kind of manual expense reporting and accounting.
 Traditional processes of expense management are prone to a lot of issues, but those businesses are not aware of better alternatives.

-- Professional costs: This includes realtor associations, real estate license renewal fees, and service dues from multiple listings.
+- Professional costs: This includes realtor associations, real estate license renewal fees, investment in generating real estate leads, and service dues from multiple listings.
 Operating expenses and property management is yet another way to get receipts piled up.
 These are recurring expenses and always find their way into accounts.
 Predictions into these numbers can help for accurate budgeting.
 When not done right, it could account for critical financial leaks.

 Other tax-deductible expenses